JacobGrisham/Synthetic-Biology-LIMS/README.md

   <li>In your terminal, navigate to the root of this repository and run <code>docker-compose up</code> (Docker will automatically run <code>docker-compose up --build</code> for the first setup phase)</li>
 </ol>

+**⚠️ Important:** if you are getting conflict errors, you should run `docker stop <container name>` that is already running in the background.
+**⚠️ Important:** if you are getting other errors, you should run `docker-compose down` to bring everything down, and start over.

 ### To run this project on your system with manually (without Docker):
 <ol>
   <li>Ensure that python3 and pip are installed on your system</li>
   <li>(If you need to set up local database) Navigate to the directory django-backend and run <code>python3 manage.py migrate</code> and then <code>python3 manage.py makemigrations</code></li>
   <li>Navigate to the directory django-backend and run <code>source venv/bin/activate</code> to activate the virtual environment.
-(For first time running django, be sure to install the django dependencies) subsequently run <code>pip install -r requirements.txt</code></li>
+(For first time running this application) Run <code>pip install -r requirements.txt</code> to install the django dependencies</li>
-  <li>While still in the django-backend and run <code>python manage.py runserver</code> to start the server</li>
+  <li>While still in the django-backend directory, run <code>python manage.py runserver</code> to start the server</li>
-  <li>(For first time running react, be sure to install the react dependencies) Navigate to the directory react-frontend and run <code>npm install</code></li>
+  <li>(For first time running this application) Navigate to the directory react-frontend and run <code>npm install</code> to install the react dependencies</li>
   <li>Navigate to the directory react-frontend and run <code>npm start</code></li>
-  <li>To view the application in a web browser, visit http://localhost:3000</li>
+  <li>To view the application in a web browser, visit <a href='http://localhost:3000'>http://localhost:3000</a></li>
 </ol>

-**⚠️ Important:** if you are getting conflict errors, you should run `docker stop <container name>` that is already running in the background.
-**⚠️ Important:** if you are getting other errors, you should run `docker-compose down` to bring everything down, and start over.

 ### To contribute to this project on your system:
 -   Ensure that `git lfs` is installed on your system.
 Download the extension here [git-lfs.github.com](https://git-lfs.github.com/).
 -   To make git commits, navigate to the root directory, add files to git staging with `git add <path/to/file>`, and then run `npm run commit` to activate the [Gitmoji](https://gitmoji.dev) interactive prompt in your terminal.
+After completing the prompt, exit with `:wq`

 ## 🔒 License
 Copyright Notice and Statement: currently not offering any license.
 Permission only to view and download.
 Refer to [choose a license](https://choosealicense.com/no-permission/) for more info.